Qubes-Community/Contents/docs/customization/language-localization.md

    `qvm-features <VMname> gui-allow-utf8-titles true`

-To change this given GUI option globally, set this feature in the Qube Manager's `Global Settings` plane.
+To change this given GUI option globally, set this feature in the Qube Manager's `Global Settings` plane, which will apply to all qubes using the GuiVM under which Qube Manager is running (usually `dom0`, or possibly in one of the alternative GuiVMs `sys-gui` or `sys-gui-gpu`.).
+To set this property globally for all qubes running under a certain GuiVM, e.g. `dom0`, use the command

+   `qvm-feautures dom0 gui-default-allow-utf8-titles true`
+or accordingly.

 **Note:** This does not work for Windows qubes.